chengwu26/nvim/README.md

 ### Principle
 - Maintainable
-- Independent between modules (as much as possible)
+- Independent between modules/plugins (as much as possible)
-  > make sure you can remove any modules/plugin and not break neovim
+  > make sure you can remove any modules/plugins and not break Neovim
 - Reasonable lazy loading logic